-Note: ** = Endangered and * = Threatened (Ministerio de Medio Ambiente y Recursos Naturales 2015a); *** = Vocalizations recorded

-Single-species occupancy model framework
+Single-species Occupancy Model Framework

 We modeled occupancy within each route, year, and survey assuming that the probability of occupancy would be closed across surveys of a given route in a given year.
 In other words, for any single species of owl, we assumed that the probability of a route being occupied would not change between surveys within a year but could vary between years.
 Let: